scodec/scodec/README.md

 The [scodec-protocols](https://github.com/scodec/scodec-protocols) has production quality codecs for the above examples.

-The [bmsg](https://github.com/lktkorg/bmsg) library has a codec for the Bitcoin Cash and Bitcoin Core network protocol.
+The [bitcoin-scodec](https://github.com/yzernik/bitcoin-scodec) library has a codec for the Bitcoin network protocol.

 The [scodec-msgpack](https://github.com/pocketberserker/scodec-msgpack) library provides codecs for [MessagePack](http://msgpack.org/).